ergon/airlock-helm-charts/charts/microgateway/README.md

   ```

 ## DSL Configuration
-With the Helm Chart you have three different possibilities to configure the DSL of the Microgateway.
+With the Helm chart you have three different possibilities to configure the DSL of the Microgateway.
 Depending on the environment and use-case, another option may be the best and easiest choice for the implementation.

 ### Default DSL
-The Helm Chart provides a simple configuration which can be configured with `config.default.*` parameters.
+The Helm chart provides a simple configuration which can be configured with `config.default.*` parameters.
 All settings have already configured a default value.
 So only the values which differ from the default value have to be configured.

 Example code fragment: